Paul Cattermole: S Club 7 star's cause of death revealed

 They sold more than 10 million albums worldwide and won two Brit Awards.

+Cattermole left the group in 2002, swapping pop music for his earlier love of heavy metal.

+He re-joined the group Skua, which he had been previously been involved with as a teenager.

-After Cattermole's death was announced, the band posted on Twitter: "We are truly devastated by the passing of our brother Paul.
+After Cattermole's death was announced, S Club posted on Twitter: "We are truly devastated by the passing of our brother Paul.

 "There are no words to describe the deep sadness and loss we all feel.